beginner-corp/generators/README.md

 This is an experimental project to create a scaffolding tool for Architect apps.
 We welcome you to try it, find bugs, and report them to the issue tracker.

+This cli tool was created to save users time in creating basic app templates from the command line.
+Currently there are three example apps that you can create: auth, mvc, and static

 ## Installation

 Use npm to install arc-gen-beta